13-Roles of Research Sources

 The source referred to in Passage 2 is an exhibit source.
 The author is using the Library of Congress’s photographic archive as a self-evident example to support the claim that information overload is a potential problem.

-Directions: Re-read your term paper.
+Directions: Re-read your research paper.
 (If you’ve already gotten feedback from your professor on this paper, also look to see whether any of that feedback applies to the roles you gave your sources.)Then consider the questions below.
 If you can’t answer “Yes” to every question, reconsider how you have used the sources in your paper.

 Do My Sources Have the Right Roles?